-Healthy Kids Bright Futures lifts up families with children ages zero to three to build a strong foundation for children’s academic success.
+Healthy Kids Bright Futures lifts up families with children ages birth to three to build a strong foundation for children’s academic success.
 The project connects families to coordinated services while engaging them in building leadership in Healthy Kids Bright Futures and in their communities.

 The project focuses on non-Early Head Start, early care and education centers that serve families with limited income in communities that have the greatest need.
 In Kansas City, Kansas and Kansas City, Missouri, there are more children who need care than available quality spaces in centers.